Frequently Asked Questions

-The weight of the CO2 cylinder depends on size (An aluminum cylinder containing 20 lbs (~10 kg) of liquid CO2 weighs about 55 lbs (25 kg)
+- The weight of the co2 cylinder depends on the size (An aluminum cylinder containing 20 lbs (~10 kg) of liquid co2 weighs about 55 lbs (25 kg)

-Disconnect the cylinder from the hose & trolley prior to storing in a vehicle.
+Disconnect the cylinder from the hose & trolley before storing it in a vehicle.
 For safety reasons, the cylinder combined with the trolley is too much weight to lift together.

 Snow is not coming out of the lance.
 What’s wrong?

-Most likely, the CO2 cylinder tank is not equipped with a dip tube.
-A certain amount of CO2 gas is found at the top of all CO2 cylinder tanks.
-Without a dip tube, only CO2 gas — not liquid CO2 is entering the lance.
-The lance converts the liquid CO2 into the dry ice snow.
-Check with your local gas supplier that you are supplied with the right type of CO2 cylinder.
+Most likely, the co2 cylinder tank is missing a dip tube.
+At the top of all co2 cylinder tanks, there is a certain amount of co2 gas.
+The lance converts the liquid co2 into the dry ice snow.
+Without a dip tube, only co2 gas — not liquid co2 is entering the lance.
+Check with your local gas supplier that you have the correct type of aluminum co2 cylinder.

 Why do I have a gas leak at the cylinder connection?

-Check if the washer ring is in place and in good condition.
-The washer ring stops hose-to-bottle connection leaking.
-If the ring is damaged or missing, replace with a new ring.
+Check if the washer ring is in place and good condition.
+The washer ring stops the hose-to-bottle connection from leaking.
+If the ring is damaged or missing, replace it with a new ring.

 Why does the connection get cold?

 A small amount of turbulence occurs within the hose, resulting in a slight cooling of the connection.
-This cooling has no effect on the production or quality of the dry ice snow.
+This cooling does not affect the production or quality of the dry ice snow.

 I cannot connect the lance to the hose!

-You may run into this issue if you have already connected the hose to the cylinder and opened the cylinder valve prior to connecting the lance.
+You may run into this issue if you have already connected the hose to the cylinder and opened the cylinder valve before connecting the lance.
 The pressure in the hose prevents the successful connection between the lance and the hose.

-Solution: Close the valve of the cylinder, and release the pressure in the hose by unscrewing the hose nut near the cylinder about a half turn.
-When the gas pressure has been released, retighten the nut.
+To resolve this issue, close the cylinder’s valve and release the pressure in the hose by unscrewing the hose nut near the cylinder about a half turn.
+When the gas pressure releases, retighten the nut.
 Connect the hose to the lance, and reopen the valve.